A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 Goodwill

-Goodwill isn’t just about being nice—it’s an essential part of your business’s value.
+Goodwill isn’t just about being nice—it’s essential to your business’s value.
 It’s like the trust and reputation your company builds over time.

 Why Goodwill Matters